NatLibFi/Finto-suggestions/README.md

 | upgrade-db   | Upgrades the database (to the next migration version).                                                      | pipenv run upgrade-db                                 |
 | downgrade-db | Downgrades the database (to the previous migration version).                                                | pipenv run downgrade-db                               |

+See [examples](documentation/examples.md) for additional tips and examples for development.

 #### Database (migrations, accessing container etc.)

 The database container runs a vendor Postgres Docker image on top of an Alpine container.
 Upon fresh installation, the database is initialized (currently) based on three environment variables set in .env file: